ZoneMinder/zoneminder/README.txt

 field.
-o    FEATURE - Filtering can now be done on the event description field. o    FEATURE - The 'check all' on event lists etc is now a toggle checkbox. o     FEATURE  - In Mocord mode, events can now be  forced  to close when the event has reached the section length even if an alarm is in progress.
-Previously this would have resulted in an extended event.

-o     FEATURE  -  The  'groups' view has been  overhauled  and rationalised.

-o    FEATURE - A default event replay rate has been added. o    FEATURE - Videos can now be created from filters. o     FEATURE  -  Added  tokens for  event  cause  (%EC%)  and description (%ED%) for filter generated emails.
+o    FEATURE - Filtering can now be done on the event description field. o    FEATURE - The `check all' on event lists etc is now a toggle checkbox. o    FEATURE - In Mocord mode, events can now be forced to close when the event has reached the section length even if an alarm is in progress.
+Previously this would have resulted in an extended event. o    FEATURE - The `groups' view has been overhauled and rationalised. o    FEATURE - A default event replay rate has been added. o    FEATURE - Videos can now be created from filters. o    FEATURE - Added tokens for event cause (%EC%) and description (%ED%) for filter generated emails.
 The %ED% token was previously used for event length, this has now changed to
 %EL%.
-You will need to update any filters that use this token to use the new value.

-o     FEATURE  - There is now a separate auto-execute checkbox from filters to allow definition of a script but not execution if this is not desired.

-o    FEATURE - When filters are loaded, a hint appears to indicate what automatic function options they have been saved with. o    FEATURE - Improved the behaviour of the automatic PTZ stop feature when using Pelco type PTZ cameras. o     FEATURE  - The configure script now allows an option  to compile all debug out from the binaries.

-o    FEATURE - The configure script now takes a generic 'extra libs'  option to allow specification of any extra  libraries that may be required for compilation due to additional ffmpeg options etc. The mp3lame option has been removed.

-o    FEATURE - Mime support for streaming has been enhanced to allow easy configuration of additional formats of data streaming.
-The streaming daemons themselves have also been improved to support the generation of other stream formats. o     FEATURE - The handling of video viewing via the  'video' view has been improved to allow embedded viewing of videos as well as easy saving locally.

-o     FEATURE - The alarm sound that can be configured to play when  viewing  a monitor with a current alarm has  now  been improved to not depend on the refreshing of the status which resulted in clipped audio.

-o    FEATURE - Script debug now follows the same format as all debug  and  uses  the syslog facility.
+You will need to update any filters that use this token to use the new value. o    FEATURE - There is now a separate auto-execute checkbox from filters to allow definition of a script but not execution if this is not desired. o    FEATURE - When filters are loaded, a hint appears to indicate what automatic function options they have been saved with. o    FEATURE - Improved the behaviour of the automatic PTZ stop feature when using Pelco type PTZ cameras. o    FEATURE - The configure script now allows an option to compile all debug out from the binaries. o    FEATURE - The configure script now takes a generic `extra libs' option to allow specification of any extra libraries that may be required for compilation due to additional ffmpeg options etc. The mp3lame option has been removed. o    FEATURE - Mime support for streaming has been enhanced to allow easy configuration of additional formats of data streaming.
+The streaming daemons themselves have also been improved to support the generation of other stream formats. o    FEATURE - The handling of video viewing via the `video' view has been improved to allow embedded viewing of videos as well as easy saving locally. o    FEATURE - The alarm sound that can be configured to play when viewing a monitor with a current alarm has now been improved to not depend on the refreshing of the status which resulted in clipped audio. o    FEATURE - Script debug now follows the same format as all debug and uses the syslog facility.
 This means that all important messages go into the /var/log/messages file (or equivalent).
-This can be modified by redirecting the  local1 facility in syslog.conf to go elsewhere, or be ignored, if so desired.

-o     FEATURE - A new raw streaming format has been added  for live monitor streams.
-This produces a low cpu impact raw rgb feed.

-o    FEATURE - A zm.pid file is now placed in /var/run/zm when ZoneMinder is running, and removed when stopped.
+This can be modified by redirecting the local1 facility in syslog.conf to go elsewhere, or be ignored, if so desired. o    FEATURE - A new raw streaming format has been added for live monitor streams.
+This produces a low cpu impact raw rgb feed. o    FEATURE - A zm.pid file is now placed in /var/run/zm when ZoneMinder is running, and removed when stopped.
 This can be used by other elements to check the status of ZoneMinder.
-The pid in the file is that of the master zmdc.pl server instance.

-o     FEATURE - The continuous/triggered settings for monitors have now been removed.
+The pid in the file is that of the master zmdc.pl server instance. o    FEATURE - The continuous/triggered settings for monitors have now been removed.
 They have been replaced by an Enabled flag that indicates whether a monitor is actually doing the task assigned to it.
 This can be used by scripts to disable or enable monitors depending on external triggers without having to change the Function or start and stop daemons.
-The state of this flag is now saved in 'run states' to allow ZoneMinder to be started with some monitors initially disabled.

-o     FEATURE  -  Restructured zmfilter.pl  to  better  handle filters  and ensure that auto functions are performed  in  a logical sequence (e.g. not deleted before being archived).

-o     FEATURE - Added link to Zones configuration to the  live watch view.

-o    FEATURE - The event link in the xHTML interface now goes somewhere useful. o    FEATURE - Reformatted a number of xHTML views to use tables for better layout. o     FEATURE  -  The default reference image blend percentage has been changed to 7% to persist events slightly longer.

-o    FEATURE - The monitor configuration view has been re- organised slightly and some fields have moved between tabs. o     FEATURE  -  When motion is detected the  centre  of  the region of motion is written to shared memory, where is can be used for tracking.
-This can now optionally be a simple median of the motion extents or (in blob mode) a weighted centre for better location of irregularly shaped events.

-o    FEATURE - Added event progress and navigation bar to event view (currently not on IE).
+The state of this flag is now saved in `run states' to allow ZoneMinder to be started with some monitors initially disabled. o    FEATURE - Restructured zmfilter.pl to better handle filters and ensure that auto functions are performed in a logical sequence (e.g. not deleted before being archived). o    FEATURE - Added link to Zones configuration to the live watch view. o    FEATURE - The event link in the xHTML interface now goes somewhere useful. o    FEATURE - Reformatted a number of xHTML views to use tables for better layout. o    FEATURE - The default reference image blend percentage has been changed to 7% to persist events slightly longer. o    FEATURE - The monitor configuration view has been re- organised slightly and some fields have moved between tabs. o    FEATURE - When motion is detected the centre of the region of motion is written to shared memory, where is can be used for tracking.
+This can now optionally be a simple median of the motion extents or (in blob mode) a weighted centre for better location of irregularly shaped events. o    FEATURE - Added event progress and navigation bar to event view (currently not on IE).
 This allows partial replay of events and an indication of how far through the event it is.
 This is off by default for low bandwidth settings as the image replay tends not to be able to keep up. o    FEATURE - Added --with-libarch to configure for 64 bit builds.
-This  allows  an alternative  library  path  to  be specified for 64 bit versions of system libraries.

-o     FEATURE  - Made zmaudit optional and with a configurable delay.
-Systems with large numbers of events may wish to turn zmaudit off and run manually at off peak hours or increase the execution interval.

-o     FEATURE - All logging now done via Debug.pm.
+This allows an alternative library path to be specified for 64 bit versions of system libraries. o    FEATURE - Made zmaudit optional and with a configurable delay.
+Systems with large numbers of events may wish to turn zmaudit off and run manually at off peak hours or increase the execution interval. o    FEATURE - All logging now done via Debug.pm.
 This helps bring script logging more into line with that in the binaries.
-  The process is not yet complete however.

-o     FEATURE  -  Language selection now  a  dropdown  showing available languages.

-o     FEATURE  -  The  zmcontrol-kx-hcm10.pl script  has  been renamed to the more generic zmcontrol-panasonic-ip.pl script as it should work with all Panasonic IP cameras.

-o     FEATURE - Added PTZ control script for Neu-Fusion NCS370 IP cameras.

-o     FEATURE - The rather awkward emailed and message  format which  included both the subject and body has gone and  been replaced by individual options for the subject and body.
-Your previous setting should be preserved during the upgrade.

-o     FIX  -  The zms script has been corrected to accept  any authentication method regardless of what has been configured to be used.

-o     FIX  -  The zmc processes now exit if any 4xx  error  is reported from remote network image sources.

-o     FIX - The experimental zmtrack.pl script was broken  and didn't work.
-This has now been corrected.

-o     FIX - Versions 0.4.8, 0.4.9-pre1 and CVS ffmpeg are  now supported correctly.

-o    FIX - A problem with event statistics not always being output was fixed. o    FIX - A problem with the JPEG file quality setting being ignored was fixed. o    FIX - A problem with brackets in filters has been fixed. o     FIX  - The console view previously could spawn instances of  zmdc.pl  when  ZM  wasn't running.
-This  has  now  been corrected.

-o     FIX  -  The console view has been optimised to speed  up display by up to a factor of ten.

-o     FIX  -  Scaling  of  stills event  views  has  now  been rationalised to not ever be smaller than 100% as the image is always sent at at least this resolution.

-o     FIX  -  A  problem with zmaudit.pl mishandling recovered events has been fixed.

-o    FIX - Fixed number of minor memory access issues. o    FIX - Fixed 'undefined pid' error in zmdc.pl. o    FIX - Changed a bunch of Info calls to Debug to reduce log clutter. o    FIX - Fixed a couple of problems with the authentication relay methods in zms. o    FIX - Fixed issue with control permissions whereby a user also  needed monitor edit permissions to be able to control a monitor.

-o     FIX  -  Logs created by root are chowned to web user  to help prevent permission issues.

-o     FIX  - Problems with different type sizes when accessing shared memory on 64 bit systems have been fixed.

-o    FIX - The zmvideo script now quotes filenames correctly and so won't die if they have unusual characters in them. o     FIX  -  Fixed issue with streaming events  with  out  of sequence frames causing immense timeouts.

-o     FIX  -  Most mysql queries in the web interface did  not have  their  result  resources freed.
+The process is not yet complete however. o    FEATURE - Language selection now a dropdown showing available languages. o    FEATURE - The zmcontrol-kx-hcm10.pl script has been renamed to the more generic zmcontrol-panasonic-ip.pl script as it should work with all Panasonic IP cameras. o    FEATURE - Added PTZ control script for Neu-Fusion NCS370 IP cameras. o    FEATURE - The rather awkward emailed and message format which included both the subject and body has gone and been replaced by individual options for the subject and body.
+Your previous setting should be preserved during the upgrade. o    FIX - The zms script has been corrected to accept any authentication method regardless of what has been configured to be used. o    FIX - The zmc processes now exit if any 4xx error is reported from remote network image sources. o    FIX - The experimental zmtrack.pl script was broken and didn't work.
+This has now been corrected. o    FIX - Versions 0.4.8, 0.4.9-pre1 and CVS ffmpeg are now supported correctly. o    FIX - A problem with event statistics not always being output was fixed. o    FIX - A problem with the JPEG file quality setting being ignored was fixed. o    FIX - A problem with brackets in filters has been fixed. o    FIX - The console view previously could spawn instances of zmdc.pl when ZM wasn't running.
+This has now been corrected. o    FIX - The console view has been optimised to speed up display by up to a factor of ten. o    FIX - Scaling of stills event views has now been rationalised to not ever be smaller than 100% as the image is always sent at at least this resolution. o    FIX - A problem with zmaudit.pl mishandling recovered events has been fixed. o    FIX - Fixed number of minor memory access issues. o    FIX - Fixed `undefined pid' error in zmdc.pl. o    FIX - Changed a bunch of Info calls to Debug to reduce log clutter. o    FIX - Fixed a couple of problems with the authentication relay methods in zms. o    FIX - Fixed issue with control permissions whereby a user also  needed monitor edit permissions to be able to control a monitor. o    FIX - Logs created by root are chowned to web user to help prevent permission issues. o    FIX - Problems with different type sizes when accessing shared memory on 64 bit systems have been fixed. o    FIX - The zmvideo script now quotes filenames correctly and so won't die if they have unusual characters in them. o    FIX - Fixed issue with streaming events with out of sequence frames causing immense timeouts. o    FIX - Most mysql queries in the web interface did not have their result resources freed.
 This was untidy but generally did not have any deleterious consequences.
-However all queries are now properly freed.

-o     FIX  - Password handling in the user configuration  form was a bit ugly.
-This has been tidied up.

-o    FIX - Some configuration has had default values changed. o    LANGUAGE - A Czech translation has been included.
-Thanks for user '' for this file.
+However all queries are now properly freed. o    FIX - Password handling in the user configuration form was a bit ugly.
+This has been tidied up. o    FIX - Some configuration has had default values changed. o    LANGUAGE - A Czech translation has been included.
+Thanks for user `' for this file.

-13.4.
+12.5.
 Release 1.21.4
 A whole bunch of improvements and fixes.

 o     FEATURE  -  The  video  generation  interface  has  been